Penguin Birthday Party Ideas + Penguin Desserts

 When I set out to style this party, I started with my Penguin Party Printables and sought to keep everything fun and bright.
 For the dessert table, I used black and white patterned fabric and cupcake wrappers to accent each of the “penguin” treats.

 For Emma’s name on the table, I got unfinished wooden letters from Wooden Letters and painted them black.
 I then used the patterned paper from the printables set to cover the front of the letters in the party patterns.
-Tutorial coming soon!!!
+Here is an easy tutorial for making these wooden letters.

 We had penguin cake pops made by Candy’s Cake Pops.
 They were cookies and cream flavored and were as moist and yummy as they were adorable.
 Beth at Sunshine Bakes made us some amazing penguin, snowflake, and monogram sugar cookies.